-- 1. Provide information on programs, services, and workshops offered by the GCC community. - 2.
-Encourage advisee to join student organizations such as Council on Postsecondary Students Affairs (COPSA) and organizations that relate to their career interests. - 3.
-Work collaboratively with appropriate departments by referring students to programs and services within GCC that can assist with student development. (i.e., Assessment & Counseling, Center for Student Involvement, Accommodative Services, Reach for College, etc.)
+- 1. Provide information on programs, services, and workshops offered by the GCC community. - Encourage advisee to join student organizations such as Council on Postsecondary Student Affairs (COPSA) and organizations that relate to their career interests. - Work collaboratively with appropriate departments by referring students to programs and services within GCC that can assist with student development (e.g., Assessment & Counseling, GCC's Drug and Alcohol Abuse Prevention Program (DAAPP), Title 9 Coordinator, Center for Student Involvement, Accommodative Services, Reach for College, etc.).